val-utehy/YOLO-PLAI/README.md

 # Inference

-PLAI-YOLO inference can also be executed through either the Python API or the provided command-line script.
+YOLO-PLAI inference can also be executed through either the Python API or the provided command-line script.

 ---